spatel41/p8105_hw1_sp3903/template-copy.md

 ## Means descriptions

-  - The mean for the variables x and vec\_logical work because they are numeric.
+  - The mean for the variables x and vec\_logical run without errors because they are numeric.
   - The mean for the variables vec\_char and vec\_factor do not work because they are character variables.